Designing a bright future:

 A design team from Mexico transforms a biomimicry challenge win into a thriving new interdisciplinary consultancy.

 Months earlier, they had designed an innovative way to collect water and dew, inspired by the bromeliad plant and the structure of a spider web.
-They submitted their design to the 2013 Biomimicry Student Design Challenge and were invited to travel to Boston to pitch their idea to a group of biomimicry experts and judges.
+They submitted their design to the Biomimicry Design Challenge and were invited to travel to Boston to pitch their idea to a group of biomimicry experts and judges.

 “It was terrifying,” said Vega, “because we knew that we needed to speak in English to present to other people.
 We were excited about the idea, but also afraid of making people understand us, believe in us.”